Structural Inference: Interpreting Small Language Models with Susceptibilities: Top susceptibilities

-We note that the susceptibilities for heads on \pilesub{cc} seem to be small, in some cases an order of magnitude smaller than the susceptibilities for other datasets.
+We note that the susceptibilities for heads on \pilesub{cc} are small relative to other datasets.
 Note that by definition the susceptibility should be zero for a variation $q \rightarrow q'$ where $q'$ is distributed identically to $q$, so this could be because \pilesub{cc} is a significant fraction of the Pile (18\% according to \cite{gao2020pile}).
 In \cref{tab:l0h0_mult_data} we give a variant of \cref{tab:l0h0_vs_l0h1} where we compute the total positive and negative per-token susceptibility of \attentionhead{0}{0} on the datasets \pilesub{cc}, \pilesub{github-all}.

-We note that the total positive and negative per-token susceptibilities are of a similar order of magnitude for both datasets, but their difference is an order of magnitude smaller ($966$ vs $17,816$) and this explains the order of magnitude difference in the final susceptibility.
+We note that the total positive and negative per-token susceptibilities are of a similar order of magnitude for both datasets, but their difference is an order of magnitude smaller ($966$ vs $17816$) and this explains the order of magnitude difference in the final susceptibility.
 Recall that macroscopic bodies have near zero electric charge because of the exact cancellation of very \emph{large} amounts of positive and negative charge in physical matter at equilibrium; it seems a reasonable intuition that near zero susceptibilities are likewise caused by near-exact cancellations rather than both positive and negative per-token susceptibilities being small.

 Also note that, given the similarity between the tokens with top positive susceptibility shown above, it is no surprise that \cref{fig:susceptibility-pile-pile-cc} shows little differentiation of the heads.
 This particular variation in the data distribution away from the full Pile is not enough to ``break the symmetry'' between the heads, by exposing them to distributions of patterns for which they have distinct preferences.